open-telemetry/community/README.md

 ### K8s SIG - Instrumentation Special Interest Group

 The [K8s SIG](https://github.com/kubernetes/community/tree/master/sig-instrumentation) Instrumentation special interest group coordinates metric requirements of different SIGs for other components through finding common APIs.
-This group also covers best practices for cluster observabilty through metrics, logging and events across all Kubernetes components.
+This group also covers best practices for cluster observability through metrics, logging, and events across all Kubernetes components.
 See the [Instrumentation Special Interest Group](https://github.com/kubernetes/community/tree/master/sig-instrumentation) for details on joining this group.

 ### OpenMetrics

-The OpenMetrics is an effort to create an open standard for transmitting metrics at scale, with support for both text representation and Protocol Buffers.
+OpenMetrics is an effort to create an open standard for transmitting metrics at scale, supporting text representation and Protocol Buffers.
 See the [OpenMetrics](https://openmetrics.io/) page for details.